Yoko Ono: Relationship with Julian Lennon

 Ono had a difficult relationship with her stepson Julian, but the relationship improved over the years.
 He expressed disappointment at her handling of Lennon's estate, and at the difference between his upbringing and Sean's, adding, "when Dad gave up music for a couple of years to be with Sean, why couldn't he do that with me?"
 Julian was left out of his father's will, and he battled Ono in court for years, settling in 1996 for an unspecified amount that the media reported was "believed to" be in the area of £20 million, which Julian has denied.

 He has said that he is his "mother's boy", which Ono has cited as the reason why she was never able to get close to him: "Julian and I tried to be friends.
 Of course, if he's too friendly with me, then I think that it hurts his other relatives.
 He was very loyal to his mother.
 That was the first thing that was in his mind."
 Nevertheless, she and Sean attended the opening of Julian's photo exhibition at the Morrison Hotel in New York City in 2010, appearing for the first time for photos with Cynthia and Julian.
-She also promoted the exhibition on her website, and Julian and Sean are close.
+She also promoted the exhibition on her website.

+Julian and his half-brother Sean are close.